 - Kapotte longblaasjes repareren met lichaamseigen cellen

 - Zoektocht naar oorzaak en behandeling van diabetes type 1

 The groups within the V&RM research profile collaborate with national and international colleagues within their respective fields (see research programmes for details).
 There is an overlap with the Leiden University Research Profile on Vascular and Regenerative Medicine.
 A tight link has been established with top referral care in stem cell, islet and organ transplantation.
 Collaborations have been setup within Medical Delta through sharing of the LUMC GMP facility and collaborations with regards to cellular therapies with the EMC and close contacts with the bioinformatics and engineering departments of the TU Delft.

 The LUMC has a unique infrastructure for translational research geared towards the application of regenerative therapy.
 This includes a fully operational GMP facility and a manufacturing license for the production of Advanced Investigational Cell and Gene Therapy Medicinal Products (ATMP) and the Centre for Stem Cell Therapy.
 Several products including beta cells for diabetes and Mesenchymal Stromal Cells for and kidney and cardiovascular diseases and for patients receiving Stem Cell Transplantations are currently produced and clinically tested in the LUMC.
-The V&RM researchers also have access to the LUMC iPSC core facility unique, the biomedical imaging technologies facilities of the Research Profile Biomedical Imaging, and of the state-of-the-art facilities within the LUMC Technology Focus Areas Leiden Genome Technology Center and Center for Proteomics and Metabolomics for (high-throughput) genomics, transcriptomics, proteomics and metabolomics analyses).
+The V&RM researchers also have access to the LUMC iPSC core facility, the Flow cytometry Core Facility (FCF), the biomedical imaging technologies facilities of the Research Profile Biomedical Imaging, and of the state-of-the-art facilities within the LUMC Technology Focus Areas Leiden Genome Technology Center and Center for Proteomics and Metabolomics for (high-throughput) genomics, transcriptomics, proteomics and metabolomics analyses).